 Rule 14-712.
 Qualifications for admission based on UBE.

-(a) UBE score transferability.
-An Applicant who has taken and completed the UBE in a single administration in a jurisdiction other than Utah may transfer the UBE score and file an application at any time provided:
+(b) UBE score transferability.
+An Applicant who has taken and completed the UBE in a single administration in a jurisdiction other than Utah may transfer the UBE score by filing an application provided:

-(a)(3) the Bar receives the Applicantís UBE score no later than nine months after the filing of the application.
-To transfer a UBE score, an Applicant must send a written transfer request, along with the prescribed fee, to the NCBE
+(b)(4) the Bar receives the Applicant’s UBE score no later than nine months after the filing of the application.
+To transfer a UBE score, an Applicant must send a written transfer request, along with the prescribed fee, to the NCBE.

-(b) Time limitations on transferability.
-The transferability of the UBE score will be subject to the following time limitations:
+(c) Time limits on transferability.
+Transferring the UBE score is subject to the following time limits: